twolfson/twolfson.com/articles/cone-down.md

   "summary": "Quick rundown of construction of a giant upside down ice cream cone for Burning Man" }

 This year at Burning Man, I helped build another giant art piece.
-This time it was a giant upside down ice cream cone named [Cone Down][].
+This time it was a giant upside down ice cream cone named [Cone Down][]

 [Cone Down]: https://www.lookingup.art/icecream